 Growth Booster: Get More 5-Star Reviews

 Customer reviews have become a key part of the buying process online.
-A whopping 91% of consumers between the ages of 18 to 34 seek out online reviews before purchasing a product or service, which influence their decision to buy.1 They’re a powerful (and free) form of advertising that will generate new leads and sales for your business.
+A whopping 91% of consumers between the ages of 18 to 34 seek out online reviews before purchasing a product or service, which influences their decision to buy.1 They’re a powerful (and free) form of advertising that will generate new leads and sales for your business.
 So it’s imperative to get as many positive reviews as you can!

 In this growth booster, we’ll provide an overview of how to automate customer reviews using software, so that you can systematize the process once, and have it do all of the work for you.